Anton Norris: Athletic career

 Norris was also a cricketer who played in one first-class cricket match for Barbados in February 1963 against British Guiana.
-Norris, selected in the team is a right-arm fast bolwer, took no wickets in the match which British Guiana won by 34 runs.
+Norris, selected in the team is a right-arm fast bowler, took no wickets in the match which British Guiana won by 34 runs.

 Business career

-Norris holds a MBA degree in Management and International Business from New York University Graduate School of Business Administration, and a Bachelor of Arts degree with honours in Economics and Business Administration from the Interamerican University of Puerto Rico.
+Norris holds an MBA degree in Management and International Business from New York University Graduate School of Business Administration, and a Bachelor of Arts degree with honours in Economics and Business Administration from the Interamerican University of Puerto Rico.

 Norris has worked in business development for most of his career, while a senior executive of the Barbados Investment and Development Corporation, where he served as a Divisional Director and acting CEO.
 He was also Director of the Corporation's North American Operations, based in New York.
 He has assisted the promotion, start-up and development of a large number of local and international businesses and successfully implemented several technical assistance initiatives.

 As a consultant, Anton also served as Regional Technical Advisor to the Investment Promotion and Export Development (IPED) Project, in the Economic Affairs Secretariat of the Organisation of Eastern Caribbean States, under the aegis of the United States Agency for International Development (USAID).
 As of March 2009, Norris was an associate consultant of May Hinds Consulting.